 This means that the first attempt to remove this tumor has to be radical, major surgery.
 Your chances of curing your pet are greatest if this is done by a veterinary surgeon who specializes in removal of feline fibrosarcomas.
 Combining this aggressive surgery with radiation therapy increases your cat's chance for survival.
 So far, chemotherapy has not been as effective as radiation.

 If you can afford it, have your veterinarian make contact with a major veterinary center where a specialist is located .
-This should be done as soon as the diagnosis is confirmed through biopsy, to give your pet the greatest chance for survival.
-If you can not afford that approach, find a local veterinarian who is up-to-date on this type of surgery because if the tumor is removed similarly to how other superficial tumors are removed, it will undoubtedly reoccur quickly.
+This should be done as soon as the diagnosis is confirmed through biopsy to give your pet the greatest chance for survival.
+If you cannot afford that approach, find a local veterinarian who is up-to-date on this type of surgery because if the tumor is removed similarly to how other superficial tumors are removed, it is highly likely to reoccur quickly.

-How veterinarians immunize cats, how vaccines are manufactured and how and how often we give them are all changing rapidly because of these fibrosarcomas.
+How veterinarians immunize cats, how vaccines are manufactured and how and how often we give them are all changing rapidly because of these fibrosarcomas and other vaccine-associated pathology.
 It appears that we are making progress because the disease seems to be shifting to older pets - pets that probably received the causal vaccination many years ago.
-But because we can evaluate these changes only in hind sight, it will be several more years before we know which changes have helped your pet.
+But because we can evaluate these changes only in hindsight, it will be some time before we know which changes have been helping cats.